A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Tangles, octahedral decompositions, and coordinates for representations

-It is possible for some \(\rho \in \repvar{D}\) to not correspond to any admissible shadow coloring; for example, this will be the case if some distinguished eigenvector \(v_i\) is equal to \((1,0)\).
-However the conjugation orbit \(\set{ g^{-1} \rho g \given g \in \slg}\) of \(\rho\) will always contain a decorated representation with an admissible shadow coloring.
-We discuss this further in \cref{sec:gauge transformations}.
+It is possible for some \(\rho \in \repvar{D}\) to not correspond to any admissible shadow coloring; for example, this will be the case if some distinguished eigenvector \(v_i\) lies in \(\operatorname{Span}\{ (1,0)\}\).
+Despite this the conjugation orbit \(\set{ g^{-1} \rho g \given g \in \slg}\) of \(\rho\) will always contain a decorated representation with an admissible shadow coloring.
+We discuss this further in \cref{sec:Equivalence of tangles and diagrams,def:gauge transformations}.
+Admissibility is a relatively weak condition: it still allows geometrically degenerate tetrahedra, but in a controlled way.

-Previous work \cite{McphailSnyder2022hyperbolicstructureslinkcomplements,Blanchet2018} uses different language to discuss these colorings: they define colorings in terms of the parameters \(a_{i}, b_{j}, m_{k}\) and then show that such \defemph{biquandle colorings} give a representation \(\rho\).
-We prefer to use the language of shadow-colored diagrams, but it is sometimes useful to use the formulas below, which are essentially the braiding map of a generically defined biquandle in the sense of \cite{Blanchet2018}.
+\begin{definition} Let \(\rho \in \repvar{D}\) be a decorated representation of a tangle diagram \(D\).
+A crossing of the colored diagram \((D, \rho)\) is \defemph{pinched} if \([v_1] = [v_2]\), that is if the incoming segments have the same distinguished eigenspace. \end{definition}